ilikecheesybread/bee-movie-spammer/README.md

 ## Installation

-First, you are gonna need some things - these will come in handy if I make any other Python programs - like Python.
+First, you are gonna need some things - these will come in handy if I make any other Python programs - using Python.
 You can download it for free from [here.](https://www.python.org/downloads/ "here.")
 Once that's done, installation should be a breese.
 Just type `pip install PyAutoGUI` into your command prompt (Windows key and R, then type `cmd`) and finally download the latest release from [right here.](https://github.com/ilikecheesybread/text-spammer/releases "right here.")

 FINALLY you've installed it, but now what?